 Passionate about equitable, healthy, and sustainable communities, Barbara strives to promote healthy food and beverages and increase physical activity in settings where local community members live, learn, shop, and work.
-Putting her passion to practice, Barbara implements nutrition education collaboration efforts with local and state level CalFresh, local schools, low income housing facilities, farmers’ markets, community based organizations, foster and homeless youth groups, and family self-sufficiency organizations throughout the county.
+Putting her passion to practice, Barbara implements nutrition education collaboration efforts with local and state level organizations, local schools, low income housing facilities, farmers’ markets, community-based organizations, foster and homeless youth groups, and family self-sufficiency organizations throughout the county.

 Barbara provides nutrition expertise and consultation to Live Well San Diego programs, driving implementation of nutrition-related county policies.
-She participates in CA Department of Public Health workgroups for statewide initiatives and local healthy food and beverage standards.
+She participates in workgroups for statewide initiatives and local healthy food and beverage standards.
 Partnering with schools and school districts, she provides technical assistance for school district wellness policy evaluation and revision.

 Prior to her current public health journey, Barbara was in private practice for almost 20 years.
 She has provided consultant services for numerous physician practices and supermarket chains, and has experience in nutrition software design, research, and medical systems analysis.